omoreno/canarytides/README.md

 # CanaryTides #

-This is an app to easy know the tides on Canary Islands. http://canarytides.appspot.com
+A simple application to keep track of the tides in Canary Islands. http://canarytides.appspot.com